ben-razor/ceramic-model-explorer-docs/content/docs/ceramic-explore/_index.md

 The User Models page is used to add your own unofficial models.

+You must have a model in the [npm package repository](https://www.npmjs.com/) and a Github repository with the source files.

+Simply enter the details in the form and other developers will be able to use your model in their Ceramic applications.

 ![User Models](3-user-models.png)

 ## Applications

 The Applications page is used to submit applications that use existing DataModels.

+Fill in the form with the details of your application.
+This will help other developers find packages that have been useful in a number of applications.

+Others will also be able to find your application when browsing the DataModels.

 ![Applications](4-applications.png)